Running may seem like a total lower-body activity, Strength Training Exercises for Runners.

 2. Upright Dumbbell Row

-- These Labor Day Running Shoe Deals Are Going Fast, holding a dumbbell in each hand with arms extended at sides.
+- Hold upper right arm with left hand to deepen the stretch, holding a dumbbell in each hand with arms extended at sides.

 - Bend elbows as you lift dumbbells straight up until elbows are slightly lower than shoulders, pulling shoulder blades together.
 Weights should not go above shoulders.